Nouveau-Printemps/federated-webring/fediring-protocol.md

 The *validity type* is `valid/federation-request-cancel`.

 If the request is not valid, the server has to reject it with a status 403.
+If there is no pending request, the server sends a status 400.
 If the request is valid, the server sends a status 200.